-1) An advisory or restriction to fish or wildlife consumption is imposed by the Ohio Department of Health and 2) is due to sources within the AOC, including contaminated sediment.
+1) An advisory or restriction to fish or wildlife consumption of one meal per month (or more stringent) is imposed by the Ohio Department of Health and 2) is due to sources within the AOC.

-✓ No fish consumption advisories have been issued by the Ohio Department of Health that can be attributed to sources within the AOC.
+✓ No fish consumption advisories of one meal per month (or more stringent) have been issued by the Ohio Department of Health that can be attributed to sources within the AOC.